Enter your name to join a lobby:

 A Convert Base Camp to General button appears during your turn as long as your Base Camp is still on the board.
 Using it transforms the Base Camp into a General — a powerful unit that moves like an Elite (two moves per turn, no backward movement) but hits harder and inspires nearby troops.

-The General's attack is 1.5× that of an Elite.
-All friendly units within a 5×5 square centered on the General receive a 50% attack bonus for as long as the General is nearby.
+The General's attack is higher than that of an Elite.
+All friendly units within a 5×5 square centered on the General receive a 25% attack bonus.
+Your move allowance remains at 7 moves per turn after conversion.

-The conversion comes with two permanent costs: your move allowance drops from 5 to 3 moves per turn for the rest of the game, and the General becomes your new win condition — if the General is killed, you lose.
+The General becomes your new win condition — if the General is killed, you lose.
 The conversion is irreversible.

 The game ends immediately when a player's Base Camp (or General, if converted) is destroyed.
 Protect yours and hunt down your opponent's.